unreality/FujiHK/README.md

 Fujitsu AirConditioner Controller for HomeKit
 ----------
 Flash to an [M5Atom](https://shop.m5stack.com/collections/atom-series/products/atom-lite-esp32-development-kit), and add your Fujitsu AirConditioner (Heatpump) to your HomeKit home.
-Should work with most other ESP32 kits as well, but will require changes.
+Should work with most other ESP32 kits as well.

 Quick start
 -----------